We have some Al Jazeera news here that we're going to share with you.

 They went and talked to her.

-And I like it.
+They don't like it.

-Well, what's going on here?
+What's going on here?

-They brought her in for her interrogation.
+They brought her in for interrogation.

-And we have the sound bites coming up.
+And we have the soundbites coming up.

 Look, basically, what Obama was trying to do is run out the clock on the judge.

-He's basically trying to run out the clock, just he's trying to run out the clock on pretty much everything, so that gets to the point that nothing can be done to reverse anything.
+So it gets to the point that nothing can be done to reverse anything.

 Clock was clicking on the appeal.

-Obama wanted to appeal the decision on the last day allowed with the 11th Circuit.
+Obama wanted to appeal the decision on the last day allowed with the 11th circuit.

 In the meantime, he wanted to keep implementing the law while watching the clock tick.

-You are playing the calendar.
+You are playing the cameler.

 You've got seven days to file your appeal motion, bud, or that's it.